 2) Generally, the number of SNVs in WGA are larger than WGS.
 The author mentioned that it may caused by the greater number of amplification errors.
 Herein, I'm interested on the percentage of mapped reads among the bam files of WGS and WGA groups after local alignment process in GATK.
 The higher percentage of mapped reads may also indicate more SNVs.
 If the mapped reads are in the similar level of WGA and WGS, it would be more reliable to conclude that the larger number of SNVs was caused by amplification errors.

 This is an excellent point.
 To address this, we have added two things to the Supplementary materials: (i) a Supplementary Figure 2, in which we graph coverage as a function of the total number of SNVs per sample, and (ii) a Supplementary Figure 3, in which we graph the percentage of mapped reads as a function of SNVs per sample.
-Supplementary Figure 1 shows that there is no correlation between coverage and the number of SNVs predicted per sample ().
+Supplementary Figure 1 shows that there is no correlation between coverage and the number of SNVs predicted per sample.
 Figure 2 shows that the percentage of mapped reads is universally high (only below 90% in two samples, and generally well above 98%), again suggesting that mapping quality is not a major source of variation in the data.

 We have also added XX sentences to methods stating that mapping quality is universally high and that it does not predict the number of SNVs or the size of the overlap: For all alignments, average read coverage was 30X, with a low of 5X and a high of 60X (stdev=15.95898).
 The percentage of mapped reads in our alignments was universally high (mean=98.03545, stdev=3.257872), with only two samples below 90% (68% and 74%), and only 15 samples below 98%.
 We found no correlation between the read coverage or the percentage of mapped reads and the total number of SNVs called (Supplementary Figures 2 and 3).